 Membership is open to all organizations and individuals who are committed to zero leprosy and that support the principles, objectives, and activities of the Global Partnership for Zero Leprosy.
 Learn more.

-Since the introduction of effective multi-drug therapy (MDT) 30 years ago, the reported prevalence of leprosy has been reduced by more than 95%.
+Since the introduction of effective multi-drug therapy (MDT) 30 years ago, the reported prevalence of leprosy has been reduced by 99%.
 However, the number of newly diagnosed leprosy patients has remained above 200,000 per year for the last decade, including thousands of children.

 New scientific advances are changing the way we approach leprosy and may provide innovative ways to fully interrupt transmission of the disease.
 Recent scientific breakthroughs include improved diagnostic methods, more effective ways to prevent the spread of infections, and new ways of treating people at greatest risk.